seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Men at some time are masters of their fates:
 The fault, dear Brutus, is not in our stars,
 But in ourselves, that we are underlings.
-Brutus and Caesar: what should be in that ‘Caesar’?
+Brutus and Caesar: what should be in that 'Caesar'?
 Why should that name be sounded more than yours?
 Write them together, yours is as fair a name;
 Sound them, it doth become the mouth as well;
-Weigh them, it is as heavy; conjure with ’em,
+Weigh them, it is as heavy; conjure with 'em,
 Brutus will start a spirit as soon as Caesar.
 Now, in the names of all the gods at once,
 Upon what meat doth this our Caesar feed,